-- The Company has in place a safety, health and environment policy which is approved by the Risk Management environment: - Checking the use of PPEs 0 - Displaying safety signages and boards to create the safety culture.
-0 - Issuing notices to employees and contractor workers for the non-use of PPEs.
-0 - 0 and Consulting P. Ltd.
+- The Company has in place a safety, health and environment policy which is approved by the Risk Management Committee and the Board of Directors.
+The following measures are taken to ensure a safe and healthy environment: - Checking the use of PPEs - Displaying safety signages and boards to create the safety culture. - Issuing notices to employees and contractor workers for the non-use of PPEs. - Safety Audits were conducted through independent agency, National Safety Council and Elion Technologies and Consulting P. Ltd.